Good Agricultural Practices for Small Diversified Farms

-North Carolina State University and the Carolina Farm Stewardship Association
+North Carolina State University and Carolina Farm Stewardship Association

-This manual made possible by a Specialty Crops Block grant awarded by the U.S. Dept. of Agriculture and the North Carolina Dept. of Agriculture and Consumer Services
+This manual and video series were made possible by a Specialty Crops Block grant awarded by the U.S. Dept. of Agriculture and the North Carolina Dept. of Agriculture and Consumer Services

 About this Manual